magiidev/Better-Launcher/README.md

 # 🎮 Better-Launcher 🚀

 Better-Launcher is an advanced Minecraft launcher offering numerous features to enhance your gaming experience.
-Whether you're a premium player (🔑 Microsoft) or using an unofficial version (💀 Crack), Better-Launcher allows you to enjoy Minecraft in an optimized way.
+Whether you're a premium player (Microsoft) or using an unofficial version (Cracked), Better-Launcher allows you to enjoy Minecraft in an optimized way.

 ## ✨ Features